socrata/datasync/guides/setup-standard-job-headless.md

 `<YOUR PASSWORD>` (e.g. secret_password)
 `<YOUR APP TOKEN>` (e.g. fPsJQRDYN9KqZOgEZWyjoa1SG)

 `<YOUR DOMAIN>` is the root domain of your data site and must begin with https:// (e.g. https://data.cityofchicago.org).
 The username and password are those of a Socrata account that has a Publisher role or Owner rights to at least one dataset.
-Enter your App token or if you have not yet created one read [how to obtain an App token](http://beta.dev.socrata.com/docs/app-tokens.html).
+Enter your App token or if you have not yet created one read [how to obtain an App token](http://dev.socrata.com/docs/app-tokens.html).
 We recommend creating a dedicated Socrata account (with a Publisher role or Owner permissions to specific datasets) to use with DataSync rather than tie DataSync to a particular person’s primary account.

-For details on the other global configuration settings refer to: `LINK TO PREFS DOC`
+For details on the other global configuration settings refer to: [Preferences configuration](http://socrata.github.io/datasync/resources/ftp-control-config.html)

 There are two ways to establish the “global” DataSync configuration: